-12. (1) Where, in the Chief Investigator's opinion, publication of a report required by regulation 13 to be published is likely to adversely affect the reputation of a person, the Chief Investigator shall not submit the Final report to the Governor for publication until he has-
+12. (1) If, in the Chief Investigator's opinion, publication of a report required by regulation 11 to be published is likely to adversely affect the reputation of a person, the Chief Investigator must not submit the Final report to the Governor for publication until he or she has-

-- (a) where it appears to him practicable to do so, served a notice on the person or, where the person is deceased, on the person who appears to him to best represent the interest of the deceased at the time he proposes to serve the notice; and - (b) made such changes to the report as he thinks fit following consideration of representations made to him in accordance with paragraph (3) by or on behalf of the person served with the notice under sub-paragraph (a).
+- (a) if it appears to the Chief Investigator practicable to do so, served a notice on the person or, where the person is deceased, on the person who appears to the Chief Investigator to best represent the interest of the deceased at the time he or she proposes to serve the notice; and - (b) made such changes to the report as the Chief Investigator thinks fit following consideration of representations made in accordance with sub-regulation (3) by or on behalf of the person served with the notice under paragraph (a).

-(2) The notice referred to in sub-paragraph (a) of paragraph (1) shall include particulars of any proposed analysis of facts and conclusions as to the cause or causes of the accident or incident which may affect the person on whom or in respect of whom the notice is served.
+(2) The notice referred to in sub-regulation (1)(a) must include particulars of any proposed analysis of facts and conclusions as to the cause or causes of the accident or incident which might affect the person on whom or in respect of whom the notice is served.

-(3) Subject to paragraph (5), representations made pursuant to sub-paragraph (b) of paragraph (1) shall be in writing and served on the Chief Investigator within 28 days of service of the notice or such longer period as the Chief Investigator may allow.
+(3) Subject to sub-regulation (5), representations made pursuant to sub-regulation (1)(b) must be in writing and served on the Chief Investigator within 28 days of service of the notice or any longer period the Chief Investigator allows.

-(4) No person shall disclose or permit to be disclosed any information contained in a notice or report served on such person pursuant to paragraphs (1) or (4) to any other person without the prior consent in writing of the Chief Investigator.
+(4) A person must not disclose or permit to be disclosed any information contained in a notice or report served on the person pursuant to sub-regulations (1) or (4) to any other person without the prior consent in writing of the Chief Investigator.

-(5) The Chief Investigator may, notwithstanding that the period has expired, extend the period of 28 days referred to in paragraph (3).
+(5) The Chief Investigator may, even if the period has expired, extend the period of 28 days referred to in sub-regulation (3).

-(6) A person who contravenes or fails to comply with paragraph (4) commits an offence.
+(6) A person who contravenes or fails to comply with sub-regulation (4) commits an offence.

-(7) No person shall circulate, publish or give access to a draft report or any part thereof, or any documents obtained during an investigation of an accident or incident conducted by another State without the consent of that State, unless such reports or documents have been released by that State.
+(7) No person may circulate, publish or give access to a draft report or any part of a draft report prepared by, or any documents obtained during an investigation of an accident or incident conducted by another State, without the consent of that State, unless such reports or documents have been released by that State.